 For years, LinkedIn, Facebook, and Twitter have been recruiters’ top hunting grounds for socially-savvy candidates.
 But lately, savvy recruiters using social media for recruiting are trying out some new channels .
 Instagram leads the pack of newcomers (31% of job seekers have reported finding a job through this social network), with Pinterest and Snapchat not far behind.
 In addition, recruitment experts know that candidates for specialist jobs are on specialist networks.
 Several specialist job boards have been created on these networks as a means of attracting these candidates.

 More recruiters will be saving time by using job boards and hiring tools that boast smart integrations with social media sites and professional networks.
 Workable, for example, works seamlessly with social media.
 The Chrome extension enables you to import prospective candidates from LinkedIn, Facebook, Twitter, Dribbble, Behance, and Github.The stack of resumes sitting on your hard drive can also be automatically enriched with social profile data when you upload them to Workable.
 Finally, we’ve got a Facebook Jobs tab, so that your biggest fans are automatically notified about open positions at your company.

 One-click apply via social networks

 The novel-length job application form may continue to annoy job seekers this year.
-However, those who want to get ahead and attract today’s heavily mobile audience should feel encouraged to add the option of a “one-click apply” button.
+However, those who want to get ahead and attract today’s heavily mobile audience should feel encouraged to add the option of a “one-click apply” button to their custom job application forms.
 These have been around for a while, but we believe that they will start to proliferate.
 Some job boards, such as Indeed have this functionality, and Workable’s own forms enable job seekers to apply on mobile via LinkedIn with one click.
 Thought: Why should LinkedIn have all the fun?
 Job seekers on professional networks like Dribbble and Github should be able to apply to jobs through those networks and import their work samples at the push of a button.